 Interest rates have a direct impact on your monthly mortgage payment and, consequently, your cash flow.
 A small change in the rate can make a big difference in your profitability over the life of the loan.
 When rates are high, borrowing costs more, which can squeeze your margins.
 It’s also important to watch broader interest rate trends, as they influence market demand.
 Rising rates can cool down a hot market, potentially creating better buying opportunities for savvy investors.
 Remember that the interest you pay on your mortgage is often a deductible expense, which is a key part of a smart tax strategy.
 Our team can help you factor these costs into your overall tax planning.

-Quick Rules for Screening Properties
+Quick Rules of Thumb for Screening Properties

 When you’re sifting through dozens of potential deals, you need a way to quickly separate the promising properties from the duds.
 Think of these rules as your initial screening process.
 They aren’t a substitute for a thorough, data-driven analysis, but they help you efficiently decide which properties deserve a closer look.
 Using these simple benchmarks can save you hours of time by filtering out deals that clearly don’t meet your financial goals from the start.
 It’s about working smarter, not harder, especially when the market is moving quickly and opportunities are plentiful.